PCRuniversum/PCRedux/joss/paper.md

 * `hookregNL()` and `hookreg()`, which try to detect a hook effect [@burdukiewicz_algorithms_2018] in the amplification curve,
 * `mblrr()` which performs a local robust regression analysis,
 * `winklR()`, a function to calculate the angle based on the first, and the second derivative of an amplification curve data from a quantitative PCR experiment and
-* `autocorrelation_test()`, a function to test for autocorrelation of amplification curve data from a quantitative PCR experiment.
+* `autocorrelation_test()`, a function to test for an autocorrelation of amplification curve data from a quantitative PCR experiment.

 Auxiliary preprocessing and analysis functions of the package are: